Doctor Who season 22: Serials

+The Doctor and Peri go to Necros to attend the funeral of an old friend of the Doctor's.
+There they discover that Davros is posing as the Great Healer of Tranquil Repose, a famed institution where the terminally ill can be placed in suspended animation until a cure for their ailment is found.
+Davros is experimenting on the comatose bodies to produce a new race of Daleks loyal to himself.
+To defeat his old foe, the Doctor may have no choice but to ally himself with the original Daleks on Skaro.

 Supplemental episodes

 A specially written segment produced for the BBC children's programme Jim'll Fix It featuring Colin Baker in character as the Sixth Doctor.
 It was broadcast on 23 February 1985.
-It is not generally considered to be canonical by Doctor Who fans (although a book in the Big Finish Short Trips series nevertheless features a sequel to it).
+It is not generally considered to be canonical by Doctor Who fans (although a book in the Big Finish Short Trips series features a sequel to it).